theambidextrousboy/evrythng-java-sdk/README.md

 # Evrythng API Java Wrapper

-This is a Java wrapper for the Evrythng API.
+This is a Java wrapper for the [Evrythng API](http://dev.evrythng.net).
 It lets you use all the features provided by our API with pure Java constructs.
 You need an API token for authentication which you can get on <http://evrythng.net/settings/tokens>.

 ## Working with the wrapper

-The easiest way is to get the latest `.jar` from the download section (see <download/>)
+The easiest way is to get the latest `.jar` from the `Downloads` section and adding it to your Java project.
+Then, you can directly get started with something like:

+    // Intialize the wrapper (and provinding the API key) ThngAPIWrapper wrapper = new ThngAPIWrapper(YOUR_EVRYTHNG_TOKEN_HERE);

+    // Create a Thng
+    Thng myThng = wrapper.createThng(new Thng("My-TV", "This is my TV.", true, 10.88, 50.56));

+    [...]

+See [the example file](blob/master/src/main/java/net/evrythng/thng/api/wrapper/Examples.java) for a complete overview.

-## Setup
+## Extending the wrapper

 ### Cloning the repository